neuronsimulator/nrn/modelspec/programmatic/mechtype.rst

     Description:
         For distributed mechanisms invoked with the "insert" statement.
         Deletes selected mechanism from currently
         accessed section.
-A nop if the mechanism is not in the section.
+A noop if the mechanism is not in the section.